-Fellowships, summer internships, and work-study can be opportunities for community involvement.
+Fellowships, summer internships, and work-study can be opportunities for community engagement.

-Federal Work-Study eligible students can earn their FWS wages while working in local nonprofits, public schools, and public agencies.
+Federal Work-Study (FWS) eligible students can earn their FWS wages while working in local nonprofits, public schools, and public agencies.
 Through SEEDS, we have partnered with more than 60 available local community organizations.
 We seek to connect students to community partners that align with their interests and passions!

 FWS-eligible and non-FWS eligible students can get involved in their communities through the Center for Life Beyond Reed, which coordinates a range of fellowships and summer internships.
 For instance, Davis Projects for Peace funds undergraduate students in the design and implementation of grassroots projects focused on building peace.
 Reed’s Summer Internship Awards offer funding to support unpaid internships in the public and nonprofit sectors.